930r91na/Traffic-Lights-Controller/Guide_To_Replicate.md

 <img src="https://user-images.githubusercontent.com/93169706/204575703-367b9495-d4b5-4141-a686-dd1acc255d37.png" width="600">

-Then it was created a table calles strict ceros that represent the relationship between the TL.
+Then it was created a **table called strict ceros** that represent the relationship between the TL.
 <img src="https://user-images.githubusercontent.com/93169706/204583461-a0ff4477-a446-4595-a83c-3157b76f671d.png" width="800">

-From that table it can be easily selected combination of states that avoid accidents.
+From that table it can be easily selected n combination of states that avoid accidents.
 <img src="https://user-images.githubusercontent.com/93169706/204583471-89f76a2d-336a-448e-a91f-3a7845e9ec9f.png" width="800">

-In this case were selected the four combinations in which it was priorized that all the TL were at least at one moment on (allowed to pass) and using the combinaions that had more cars invloved because the flow of cars is greater than the pedestrians or bikes.
+In this case were selected the four combinations in which it was priorized that all the TL were at least at one moment on (allowed to pass) and using the combinaions that had more cars invloved because the flow of cars is greater than the pedestrians or bikes in the context of the cruise.

 ## 2nd STEP: Establish the VHDL Design <a name="two"></a>